The Long Bright

 Andrea with David Wolman and Hila Plitmann

-The Long Bright is an hour-long cantata on breast cancer that was premiered on April 26, 2004 by Hila Plitmann, soprano, Jane Foster, off-stage soprano, Temple University Music Prep Children’s Choir and Orchestra 2001, James Freeman, Artistic Director.
-The premiere was held at the Kimmel Center for the Performing Arts in Philadelphia and served as a fundraiser for breast cancer research.
-The Long Bright was awarded the 2005 Theodore Front Prize for Chamber and Orchestral Music from the International Alliance of Women in Music.
-The Long Bright is set to texts by David Wolman, who commissioned the work.
-Mr. Wolman wrote these poems during the five years between his wife’s diagnosis and her death from breast cancer.
+The cantata is set to poetry by David Wolman, who commissioned the work.
+Mr. Wolman wrote these poems during the years between his wife’s diagnosis and her death from breast cancer.
 His wife, Anni Baker, was an acclaimed coloratura soprano, Broadway singer and a strong supporter of contemporary vocal music.
 Portions of The Long Bright are informed by Anni Baker’s varied repertoire that includes art songs, musical theater and opera.
 A number of fragments from Anni’s recital pieces appear in the “Melisma” aria and an excerpt from a folk opera that she composed is heard in the last movement.
 “There was a Time” pays homage to Anni’s Broadway career.
 The Long Bright also alludes to contemporary American popular music as well as to the music of Anni’s longtime friend, Samuel Barber.

-There are two movements containing eleven smaller sections; the poem, “The Long Bright” frames the work.
+There are two movements containing ten smaller sections; the poem, “The Long Bright” frames the work.
 A 5-note theme is built from the opening two notes of the piece, heard in its entirety in the first choral passage.
 This recurring motif departs from and returns to the same note, representing the cycle of life.

 TEXT

-Poetry by David Wolmen
+Poetry by David Wolman

 MOVEMENT I